Top 50 Smart City Governments Ranking

 Capturing the Hearts and Minds of the New Middle Class

 The global consumer durables industry has witnessed considerable change and impressive growth in recent years, despite strong competition and relentless price cutting.
 Fast-growth Asian economies such as India, China, and Indonesia, relatively shielded from the recession, will drive future consumer demand for basic appliances.
 The middle and lower segments of the pyramid represent a major opportunity among these markets.
-This study answers fundamental questions that industry players will have to revisit to succeed in an increasingly dynamic and complex Asian market and to test their strategic readiness to compete.
+This Eden white paper answers fundamental questions that industry players will have to revisit to succeed in an increasingly dynamic and complex Asian market and to test their strategic readiness to compete.

 Green Readiness Economies 2011

 The global renewable energy industry is expected to witness impressive growth over the next decade despite the negative implications of the global financial crisis during the 2008/2009 period.
 While Europe and North America are the most developed markets for renewable energy today, Asia Pacific is expected to emerge as the future theatre of growth and developments.
-Green Readiness Economies 2011 elaborates indicators that provide robust fact-based and data-driven analysis of the ability of different countries to adopt and purchase renewable energy products and services.
+Eden’s ranking of Green Readiness Economies elaborates indicators that provide robust fact-based and data-driven analysis of the ability of different countries to adopt and purchase renewable energy products and services.